Neural Architecture Search for Energy Efficient Always-on Audio Models: Vizier Search Algorithm

 \section{Vizier Search Algorithm}

-Our NAS is run on Vizier~\cite{Golovin17}, a black-box optimization service that removes much of the software engineering work necessary to run and analyze NAS runs.
-Our NAS trains each network individually and employs early stopping to eliminate architectures unlikely to contend for a top final objective value~\cite{Li20}.
-The alternative approach in NAS, training a single super-network with all architecture possibilities present (weight-sharing) saves computational resources but there are no guarantees the ranking of individual networks using shared weights are valid~\cite{Yang20}.
+Our NAS is run on Vizier~\citep{bib25}, a black-box optimization service that removes much of the software engineering work necessary to efficiently run and analyze NAS runs.
+Our NAS trains each network separately and employs early stopping to eliminate architectures unlikely to contend for a top final objective value~\citep{bib14}.
+The alternative approach in NAS, training a single super-network with all architecture possibilities present (weight-sharing) saves computational resources but there are no guarantees the ranking of individual networks using shared weights are valid~\citep{bib12}.
 Our search space consists of fairly small networks that take one tenth of the time to train compared to a larger network like MobileNetV2.
-As a result we opt for a more computationally intense search by training each sampled network individually to three quarters of the full training time with some networks that appear unpromising stopped early.
+Note, the typical network in our search has between 15k-40k parameters (see Figure \ref{fig:param_count}), whereas MobileNetV2 uses more than 2000k parameters.
+As a result we did not explore other NAS search algorithms that train a single meta-network to avoid the expense of training candidate networks individually \citep{bib13}.
+We instead select a more computationally intense search by training each sampled network individually to three quarters of the full training time with some networks that appear unpromising stopped early.